akshadjaiswal/Namaste-JavaScript/README.md

 ## ✨ Show your support

-Give a ⭐️ if this project helped you and try to contribute.
+Give a ⭐️ if this project helped you and try to contribute and share with people's